stormpath/stormpath-documentation/source/errors.rst

 **Message**

+This Application does not have a default Account Store for newly created Accounts.
+To fix this problem: in the Application's 'Account Stores' configuration, specify the Account Store that will be used to store newly created Accounts.

 **User Message**

 *(Same as above)*

-The Account Store is unspecified.

 Error 5101
 -------------

 **Message**

+This Application's default Account Store for new Accounts is disabled - new Accounts cannot be added to disabled Account Stores.
+To fix this problem: in the Application's 'Account Stores' configuration, change the status of the default Account Store used for storing new Accounts to ``ENABLED``.

 **User Message**

 *(Same as above)*

-The Account Store is disabled.

 Error 5102
 -------------

 **Message**

+This Application does not have a default Account Store for newly created Groups.
+To fix this problem: in the Application's 'Account Stores' configuration, specify the Account Store that will be used to store newly created Groups.

 **User Message**

 *(Same as above)*

-The Group Store is unspecified.

 Error 5103
 -------------

 **Message**

+This Application's default Account Store for new Groups is disabled - new Groups cannot be added to disabled Account Stores.
+To fix this problem: in the Application's 'Account Stores' configuration, change the status of the default Account Store used for storing new Groups to ``ENABLED``.

 **User Message**

 *(Same as above)*

-This Application’s default storage location for new Groups is disabled.
-New Groups cannot be added to disabled Directories.

 Error 5104
 -------------

 **Message**

+The specified Account Store is already mapped to that Application.
+Please choose another Account Store.

 **User Message**

 *(Same as above)*

-The specified Account Store is already mapped to that Application.
-Please choose another Group or Directory.

 Error 5105
 -------------

 **Message**

+Login attempt failed because the Application is not assigned any Account Stores.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5106
 -------------

 **Message**

+The specified Directory Account Store is a read-only mirror of an externally-managed Directory.
+It cannot be used to directly store new Accounts.

 **User Message**

 *(Same as above)*

-The specified Directory Account Store is a read-only mirror of an externally managed Directory.
-It cannot be used to directly store new Accounts.

 Error 5108
 -------------

 **Message**

+The specified Group Account store is a read-only mirror of an externally-managed Group.
+It cannot be used to directly store new Accounts.

 **User Message**

 *(Same as above)*

-The specified Group Account store is a read-only mirror of an externally managed Group.
-It cannot be used to directly store new Accounts.

 Error 5110
 -------------

 **Message**

+The specified Directory Account Store is a read-only mirror of an externally managed Directory.
+It cannot be used to directly store new Groups.

 **User Message**

 *(Same as above)*

-The specified Directory Account Store is a read-only mirror of an externally managed Directory.
-It cannot be used to directly store new Groups.

 Error 5112
 -------------

 **Message**

+Specifying a Group as a default Group Store is not currently supported.

 **User Message**

 *(Same as above)*

-Specifying a Group as a defaultGroupStore is not currently supported.

 Error 5114
 -------------

 **Message**

+The specified Account Store is not one of the Application's assigned Account Stores.

 **User Message**

 *(Same as above)*

-The specified Account Store reference is invalid.

 Error 5116
 -------------

 **Message**

+This Application's default Account Store for new Accounts is an Organization, but this Organization itself has not been configured with a default Account Store.
+For an Account to be saved to an Organization, the Organization must be assigned a default Account Store.
+To fix this problem: in the Organization's 'Account Stores' configuration, specify an Account Store that will be used to store new Accounts for the Organization, and ensure its status is ``ENABLED``.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5117
 -------------

 **Message**

+This Application's default Account Store for new Accounts is is an Organization, but the Organization's own default Account Store is disabled.
+Account Stores must be enabled to allow new Accounts to be added.
+To fix this problem: in the Organization's `Account stores' configuration, find the Organization's default Account Store and ensure its status is set to ``ENABLED``.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5118
 -------------

 **Message**

+This Application's default Account Store for new Groups is an Organization, but this Organization itself has not been configured with a default Group Store.
+For a Group to be saved to an Organization, the Organization must be assigned a default Account Store.
+To fix this problem: in the Organization's 'Account Stores' configuration, specify an Account Store that will be used to store new Groups for the Organization, and ensure its status is ``ENABLED``.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5119
 -------------

 **Message**

+This Application's default Account Store for new Groups is is an Organization, but the Organization's own default Group Store is disabled.
+Group Stores must be enabled to allow new Groups to be added.
+To fix this problem: in the Organization's `Account Stores' configuration, find the Organization's default Group Store and ensure its status is set to ``ENABLED``.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5120
 -------------

 **Message**

+The specified Application does not have an authorizedCallbackUri and can not be used in a SAML workflow until it is configured.
+Please update the Application's authorizedCallbackUris property.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5121
 -------------

 **Message**

+The specified callbackUri is not configured as an authorizedCallbackUri for the Application.
+Please check the Application's authorizedCallbackUris property for the list of valid callbackUris.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5122
 -------------

 **Message**

+The specified Application does not have a default authorizedCallbackUri (a non-wildcard subdomain URI) and cannot be used in a SAML workflow until it is configured.
+Please update the Application's authorizedCallbackUris property.

 **User Message**

 *(Same as above)*

-**Further Information**

 Error 5200
 -------------

 **Message**

 **User Message**

 *(Same as above)*

-**Further Information**

 5201
 -------------

 **Message**

 **User Message**

 *(Same as above)*

-**Further Information**

 6XXX: Directory